koudelka/honeydew/README.md

 [1] survives node crashes

-[2] assuming you chose a replicated database to back ecto (tested with cockroachdb).
+[2] assuming you chose a replicated database to back ecto (tested with cockroachdb and postgres).
     Mnesia replication may require manual intevention after a significant netsplit

 ### Ecto Poll Queue